 Weed regularly, keeping the whole planting area free of weeds for at least 2 years.
 Your new hedge will not enjoy competition.
 Even short grass is enough to draw water and nutrients away from your hedge and impede its establishment.

 Bareroots may look ugly compared to an instant containerised plant, but they are plants with potential.
-Get them in now and you will be rewarded with the excitement of watching your new hedge burst into life in the spring.
+Get them in over the winter and you’ll be rewarded with the excitement of watching your new hedge burst into life in the spring.
 Learn more about choosing and maintaining your hedge over at our dedicated tree and hedge hub page.